City: Geography

 Urban geography deals both with cities in their larger context and with their internal structure.
 Cities are estimated to cover about 3% of the land surface of the Earth.

 Site

 Town siting has varied through history according to natural, technological, economic, and military contexts.
 Access to water has long been a major factor in city placement and growth, and despite exceptions enabled by the advent of rail transport in the nineteenth century, through the present most of the world's urban population lives near the coast or on a river.

-Urban areas as a rule cannot produce their own food and therefore must develop some relationship with a hinterland which sustains them.
+Urban areas as a rule cannot produce their own food and therefore must develop some relationship with a hinterland that sustains them.
 Only in special cases such as mining towns which play a vital role in long-distance trade, are cities disconnected from the countryside which feeds them.
-Thus, centrality within a productive region influences siting, as economic forces would in theory favor the creation of market places in optimal mutually reachable locations.
+Thus, centrality within a productive region influences siting, as economic forces would, in theory, favor the creation of marketplaces in optimal mutually reachable locations.